Arizona Cost of Living

 Frequently Asked Questions

-Is Arizona actually affordable in 2026?
+Is Arizona cost of living actually affordable in 2026?

-A 2,000 sq ft Phoenix-area home with a 4-ton AC unit can consume 2,000 to 2,500 kWh in July and August, pushing monthly bills to $300 to $500.
-APS filed for a 13.99% rate increase taking effect no earlier than July 8, 2026.
-SRP raised fixed monthly service charges by 50% in November 2025.
-The Arizona average residential rate is 15.4 cents per kWh.
+Arizona housing costs run $450,000 to $549,500 statewide median depending on the source, with Phoenix metro at $410,000 to $460,000.
+Arizona utilities cost is where relocation buyers get hit hardest.
+A 2,000 sq ft Phoenix home with a 4-ton AC unit can consume 2,000 to 2,500 kWh in July and August, pushing monthly bills to $300 to $500.
+The APS rate case hearing concluded July 7, 2026.
+The Recommended Opinion and Order is expected by late November 2026 with no rate change this summer.
+SRP raised fixed monthly service charges 50% in November 2025.

-How much is car insurance in Phoenix?
+How much is car insurance in Phoenix in 2026?

 What taxes does Arizona NOT charge?